 It feels nice to be able to provide support in every way customers want.
 But that’s not something every company can afford to do.

 It just doesn’t make sense to reduce the quality of support for 100% of the customers because 5% of them are only comfortable with a certain channel.

 It’s not easy to remove a channel that a small percentage of your customers rely on.
 You will face backlash initially, but make sure that they easily find an alternative way to reach you.

-Training is not exclusive for new employees.
-Sometimes, existing employees need to go through a bootcamp and refresh their skills too.
+Training is not exclusive to new employees.
+Sometimes, existing employees need to go through a boot camp and refresh their skills too.

 When support reps are solving one problem after another, they rarely get a chance to take a breather and improve their skills.
 This will become apparent when the number of escalations increases.
 Training gives them an opportunity to catch up on the recent developments in their subject matter.